-The econometrician observes the state action pairs $({\bf x}_{i},{\bf a}_{i})=\{(x_{i1},a_{i1}),\dots,(x_{iT},a_{iT})\}$ for all individuals, but not the idiosyncratic error terms $e_{it}$.
+The econometrician observes a panel consisting of state-action pairs for all individuals, $({\bf x}_{i},{\bf a}_{i})=\{(x_{i1},a_{i1}),\dots,(x_{iT},a_{iT})\}$, for $T$ periods (note, however, that the agent maximizes an infinite horizon objective, not a fixed $T$ one).
+Typically $T\ll n$ in applications, so we work within an asymptotic regime where $n\to\infty$ but $T$ is fixed.
 Using this data, the econometrician aims to recover the structural parameters $\theta^{*}$.
-By now, a number of different algorithms have been proposed to estimate $\theta^{*}$.
-One such algorithm, which is very popular in the literature due to its computational simplicity, is the CCP method due to \citet{HotzMiller1993}.
-This has been subsequently refined in many ways by \citet{HMSS1994}, \citet{AguirregabiriaMira2002}, and \citet{ArcidiaconoMiller2011}, among others.

-CCP methods utilize the knowledge of the conditional choice probabilities of choosing action $a$ given state $x$.
-We shall denote these by $P_{t}(a\vert x)$ for a given period $t$ but shall henceforth drop the subscript $t$ with the idea that it can be made a part of the state variable $x$, if needed.
+In this paper, we study the CCP approach for estimating $\theta^{*}$ (\citealp{HotzMiller1993}).
+CCP methods are based on the conditional choice probabilities of choosing action $a$ given state $x$.
+We denote these by $P_{t}(a\vert x)$ for a given period $t$ but henceforth drop the subscript $t$ with the idea that it can be made a part of the state variable $x$, if needed (we should also add that some of our theoretical results are based on assuming stationarity, i.e $P_{t}(a\vert x)$ is independent of $t$).
 Denote $e(a,x)$ as expected value of the idiosyncratic error term $e$ given that action $a$ was chosen. \citet{HotzMiller1993} show that if the distribution of $e$ follows a Generalized Extreme Value (GEV) distribution, it is possible to express $e(a,x)$ as a function of the choice probabilities $P(a\vert x)$, i.e $e(a,x)=\mathcal{G}(P(a\vert x))$.
-For concreteness we shall assume in this paper that $e$ follows a Type I Extreme Value distribution, which is perhaps the most common choice in the literature.
+We assume that $e$ follows a Type I Extreme Value distribution, which is perhaps the most common choice in applications.
 In this case $e(a,x)=\gamma-\ln P(a\vert x)$, where $\gamma$ is the Euler constant.
-Our results extend to other GEV distributions as well, after straightforward modifications.
-We discuss these in the Appendix.

 The standard procedure in the CCP approach is as follows: Under the given distributional assumptions, the parameters are obtained as the maximizers of the pseudo-likelihood function